Never trust anyone who says trading is easy. But what if you could find a way to help you shorten the learning curve?

 What Is Paper Trading?

 Paper trading is simulated trading.
-It’s a way for anyone who wants to test out trading the opportunity to see how trades would perform in real time.
-It’s a virtual way to trade — and that means you don’t have to risk a cent of your capital.
+It’s a way for anyone to test out trading and see how trades would perform in real time without risking a cent of capital.

 As you follow along with the trade, you make the same decisions you would if you were trading with a real account.
 So be prepared to decide when to close the trade, when to buy more, and so on.

-Paper trading is basically a no-risk, real-time education in the markets.
+Paper trading is a no-risk, real-time education in the markets.

 Pretty cool, right?